ammesonb/ubiquiti-config-generator/README.md

 The file structure is as follows:
 1. Put any (if applicable) external addresses in `external_addresses.yaml`
 2. Fill out any configurations you wish to set in the rest of the top-level files
-    a.
-Port groups, global settings, NAT
+    1. Port groups, global settings, NAT
 3. For each network:
     1. Add a new folder under `networks` with the desired network name
     2. Create a `config.yaml` file
-        a.
-The contents will be key-value pairs that should map to Ubiquiti key names
+        1. The contents will be key-value pairs that should map to Ubiquiti key names
-        b.
-There is validation of those key names, but it may not be complete
+        2. There is validation of those key names, but it may not be complete
     3. Optionally, add a `firewalls` folder for each of the `in`/`out`/`local`, as desired
-        a.
-For each, add a folder with the firewall's name, and a `config.yaml` file under it
+        1. For each, add a folder with the firewall's name, and a `config.yaml` file under it
-        b.
-If any omitted, placeholders will be created with a generic default of `accept`, since required for hosts to (potentially) add firewall rules to it
+        2. If any omitted, placeholders will be created with a generic default of `accept`, since required for hosts to (potentially) add firewall rules to it
     4. Create a `hosts` folder (if there will be hosts statically mapped to this network)

 ### Setting up GitHub integrations